kuixu/cryofold/README.md

 ## Input files

-[MAP.mrc] is the path of the input cryo-EM/ET map.
-[FASTA.fasta] is the path of the input sequence file with *.fasta format.
+[MAP.mrc] is the file path of the input cryo-EM/ET map.
+[FASTA.fasta] is the file path of the input sequence file with *.fasta format.
 [RESOLUTION] specifies the resolution of the density map.
-[NUM_RECYCLE] specifies the recycle time, and the default value is 200.
-[OUTFILE] specifies the path of the output file.
+[NUM_RECYCLE] sets the number of recycling iterations, with a default value of 100.
+[OUTFILE] specifies the file path for the output file.
+[--no_refine] disables the refinement step.

 Example of FASTA.fasta file
 ```